 Heath J. Briggs is a chemical engineer, a registered patent attorney, and has more than 13 years of patent prosecution experience.
 Heath has significant patent prosecution experience in the chemical area, especially in the areas of material science (e.g., metallurgy) and organic chemistry, and Heath represents several Fortune 500 companies in this area, managing their worldwide patent portfolios.
 Heath also has significant experience in the software and internet fields.
 Heath has obtained dozens of U.S. patents for his clients, and has worked with foreign counsel in China, France, Germany, Japan, Saudi Arabia, South Korea, Russia, and the United Kingdom, among others, to obtain foreign patents for his clients.

-Heath has significant experience with the new AIA trial proceedings, having represented several entities in connection with over 35 inter partes review proceedings, including representing companies such as Samsung, Limelight Networks, Stingray Music, Kia Motors, Schlumberger, and SK hynix.
+Heath has significant experience with the new AIA trial proceedings, having represented several entities in connection with over 50 inter partes review proceedings, including representing companies such as Samsung, Limelight Networks, B. Braun, Stingray Music, Kia Motors, Schlumberger, and SK hynix.
+Heath’s AIA experience spans a wide variety of technologies, with significant experience in proceedings involving computer software / telecommunications, medical device, oil and gas, and material science patents.

 Outside of the new post-grant review processes, Heath has worked on nearly 20 U.S. patent reexaminations (both inter partes and ex parte), and more than 35 European opposition proceedings for his clients.